 Jeannette Dai-Wang, Esq.

-Jeannette manages OCA's executive programs and oversees administrative and legal affairs.
+Jeannette is in charge of OCA's program development, and oversees administrative and legal affairs.
 She plays a key role in OCA’s strategic planning and business development.
 She serves as a consultant to other university units at UMD and often gives consultations to other Maryland state and local government officials.
 On behalf of OCA, she also serves as the liaison with Chinese Government agencies and universities.
 Prior to joining UMD in 2006, Jeannette has worked as an attorney for financial institutions and law firms.
 Jeannette obtained her bachelor degree from State University of New York double major in Political Science and International Relations with a minor in Modern Language-Japanese.
 She received her law degree from Southern Illinois University.

 Ken is a retired senior executive of the U.S. Government Accountability Office who is serving as a senior fellow of OCA to help design and deliver leadership develop programs for groups of Chinese officials.
 As an expert on U.S. institutions with a wide range of practical experience and an extensive network of people in government at all levels, Ken helps the Chinese officials gain a deeper understanding of U.S. public policy and management.
 His work with Chinese executive practitioners who are engaged in implementing change in China benefits his own research on long-term structural changes in U.S. and international institutions.
 Ken also serves as the vice-chairman on the Board of Directors of the World Future Society, a nonprofit association that publishes and convenes meetings on how social, economic, ecological, and technological developments will likely shape the future.